tensorpix/benchmarking-cv-models/README.md

 ### Prerequisites

-Your host system must have NVIDIA driver version 525 or higher installed.
+Your host system must have an NVIDIA driver version 525 or higher installed.

 ### Steps